DaveVoorhis/Wrapd-demo/README.md

 Wrapd is a *SQL amplifier*, a lightweight database abstraction layer generator and schema migrator that helpfully exposes SQL in Java rather than hiding it.

+Highly opinionated, Wrapd doesn't hide SQL from you.
+Instead, it makes SQL easier to use and better integrated, tested, migrated and managed than using alternatives like ORMs (Object-Relational Mappers) or raw JDBC, while staying light, lean, and loveable.

 See https://davevoorhis.github.io/Wrapd/ for Wrapd documentation and rationale.

 This is a simple sample application created using Wrapd.
 It consists of four subprojects: